Contact Us 1-800-596-4880

 Maven Configuration for Coverage

-Since MUnit 2.x, the coverage report goal is integrated with the maven reporting section.
-Coverage Reports are generated during Maven’s site lifecycle, during the coverage-report goal.
+From MUnit 2.x and later, the coverage report goal is integrated with the Maven reporting section.
+MUnit generates coverage reports during the Maven site lifecycle, during the coverage-report goal.

-The following configurations apply only when you execute your MUnit tests using the Maven plugin.
-They do not apply when running tests from Studio.
+The following configurations apply if you execute your MUnit tests using the Maven plugin.
+They don’t apply when running tests from Anypoint Code Builder or Anypoint Studio.

 MUnit Coverage - Sample Maven configuration